OctopusDeploy/blog/blog/2022-q3/what-are-sboms/index.md

 ## What are SBOMs?

-Software applications are built from various sources, from in-house components to paid software to open-source software.
+Software applications are built from various sources, such as in-house components, paid software and open-source software.
 The wide variety of software components in an application makes it hard to track what an application is made of.
 The lack of traceability in software applications poses a security threat to governments and businesses.
 How can an application be secure when the individual components used to build the application are not known?

 A bill of materials is a manufacturing term that lists the required inventory to produce a given output reliably.
 Bills of materials have been used for years to provide transparency and repeatability to the manufacturing process.
 Software bills of materials (SBOMs) apply a similar concept to bills of materials to software.
 SBOMs itemize the components in a software application in a list that developers can share across teams.

 ## Executive Order

-On the 12th of May 2021, The United States government released an executive order (EO) on Improving the Nation's Cybersecurity.
-In the EO, the government `acknowledges growing risks across the cybersecurity landscape and seeks to enhance the federal government's cybersecurity posture correspondingly.` The EO seeks to minimize the cybersecurity risk in the supply chain that arises from software that is acquired.
+On the 12th of May 2021, The United States government released an executive order on Improving the Nation's Cybersecurity.
+In the executive order, the government `acknowledges growing risks across the cybersecurity landscape and seeks to enhance the federal government's cybersecurity posture correspondingly.` The executive order seeks to minimize the cybersecurity risk in the supply chain that arises from software that is acquired.
 The cybersecurity risk increases as the number of unknown components in the software applications increases.
-The EO requires developers to produce an SBOM for all applications developed in the US.
+The executive order requires developers to produce an SBOM for all applications developed in the US.

 ## What goes into an SBOM?